sqlxpert/aws-tag-sched-ops/readme.md

    |<kbd>managed-image</kbd>||Leave value blank|
    |<kbd>managed-image-periodic</kbd>|<kbd>d=\*&nbsp;H:M=11:30</kbd>|Replace 11:30 with [current UTC time](https://www.timeanddate.com/worldclock/timezone/utc) + 20 minutes|

 3. Go to the [S3 Console](https://console.aws.amazon.com/s3/home).
 Click the name of the bucket where you keep AWS Lambda function source code.
 (This may be the same bucket where you keep CloudFormation templates.)
-If you are creating the bucket now, be sure to create it in the region where you intend to install TagSchedOps; appending the region to the bucket name (for example, `my-bucket-us-east-1`) is recommended.
-Upload the compressed source code of the AWS Lambda function, [`aws-lambda/aws_tag_sched_ops_perform.py.zip`](https://github.com/sqlxpert/aws-tag-sched-ops/raw/master/aws-lambda/aws_tag_sched_ops_perform.py.zip)
+If you are creating the bucket now, be sure to create it in the region where you intend to install TagSchedOps, and append the region (for example, <kbd>my-bucket-us-east-1</kbd>).
+Upload the compressed source code of the AWS Lambda function, [<samp>aws-lambda/aws_tag_sched_ops_perform.py.zip</samp>](https://github.com/sqlxpert/aws-tag-sched-ops/raw/master/aws-lambda/aws_tag_sched_ops_perform.py.zip)

    _Security Tip:_ Remove public read and write access from the S3 bucket.
 Carefully limit write access.

    _Security Tip:_ Download the file from S3 and verify it.
-(In some cases, you can simply compare the ETag reported by S3.)<br/><kbd>md5sum aws-lambda/aws_tag_sched_ops_perform.py.zip</kbd> should match [`aws-lambda/aws_tag_sched_ops_perform.py.zip.md5.txt`](aws-lambda/aws_tag_sched_ops_perform.py.zip.md5.txt)
+(In some cases, you can simply compare the ETag reported by S3.)<br/><kbd>md5sum aws-lambda/aws_tag_sched_ops_perform.py.zip</kbd> should match [<samp>aws-lambda/aws_tag_sched_ops_perform.py.zip.md5.txt</samp>](aws-lambda/aws_tag_sched_ops_perform.py.zip.md5.txt)

 4. Go to the [CloudFormation Console](https://console.aws.amazon.com/cloudformation/home).
 Click Create Stack.
-Click Choose File, immediately below "Upload a template to Amazon S3", and navigate to your locally downloaded copy of [`cloudformation/aws_tag_sched_ops.yaml`](https://github.com/sqlxpert/aws-tag-sched-ops/raw/master/cloudformation/aws_tag_sched_ops.yaml).
+Click Choose File, immediately below "Upload a template to Amazon S3", and navigate to your locally downloaded copy of [<samp>cloudformation/aws_tag_sched_ops.yaml</samp>](https://github.com/sqlxpert/aws-tag-sched-ops/raw/master/cloudformation/aws_tag_sched_ops.yaml).
 On the next page, set:

    |Item|Value|
    |--|--|